 While small spaces can feel limiting in terms of design options, there are countless creative ways to make a modest kitchen shine.
-You don’t necessarily need to add floor space to make a Kitchen Remodel can meke it feel larger.
+You don’t necessarily need to add floor space to make a Kitchen Remodel feel larger.
 Simple remodeling ideas could help to increase the perception of space while adding comfort and functionality.

 Before you start designing and choosing your materials, consider these five inspiring ideas for a small kitchen remodel.